ys/bonjour/content/notes/penn-al-lann/index.md

 {{< translation language="en" >}}

 A small beach protected from eyes and wind, better known as Tahiti Beach.
+Near Carantec, famously known for the castle that inspired the Black Island from Hergé

 {{< /translation >}}